jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/HowTo.md

  - settings (do not forget to update the connection string)
  - the referenced DTDL models have to be reachable (from the device as well as from the cloud solution)

- Once those items are ready, a single command allows starting the application.
+ Once these items are ready, a single command allows starting the application.

 #### Settings
 Settings are based on 3 files: